 7. Partner Up

-You’re not the only one trying to stay on track.
-Get a healthy holiday eating buddy to help you both be accountable.
+Get a healthy holiday eating buddy.
 Partners make it easier to keep your healthy commitments in the face of indulgences.
 They provide accountability and support.
 While you’re at it- buddy up for exercise.
-Lots of us, including myself, find it easier to keep on track when you’re accountable to another.
+Lots of us, including myself, find it easier to keep on track when we’re accountable to another.

 Now is an excellent time for an acupuncture tune-up.
-Acupuncture helps balance your body, so it’s easier to make healthy choices.
+Managing the energy of the holidays is a lot!
+Acupuncture helps balance your body and calms the spirit, so it’s easier to make healthy choices.

 About Cara Frank, L.OM.